whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-mysql-resource-provider-deploy.md

 # Change the following as appropriate.
 $PfxPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force

-# Run the installation script from the folder where you extracted the installation files.
+# Change to the directory folder where you extracted the installation files.
+Do not provide a certificate on ASDK!
-# Find the ERCS01 IP address first, and make sure the certificate file is in the specified directory.
 . $tempDir\DeployMySQLProvider.ps1 `
     -AzCredential $AdminCreds `
     -VMLocalCredential $vmLocalAdminCreds `